-- A standard appeal may be submitted to Senior Whole Health in writing.
-The appeal will be reviewed upon receipt and the Member will be notified in writing within seven (7) calendar days from the date the request for re-determination is received. - An expedited appeal can be requested by the Member or by a Provider acting on behalf of the Member in writing or can be taken over the phone.
+- A standard appeal may be submitted to Molina in writing or can be taken over the telephone.
+The appeal will be reviewed upon receipt and the Member will be notified in writing within seven (7) calendar days from the date the request for re-determination is received. - An expedited appeal can be requested by the Member or by the Provider acting on behalf of the Member in writing or can be taken over the phone.
 An expedited appeal may be requested in situations where applying the standard time frame could seriously jeopardize the Member's life, health or ability to regain maximum function.
-If a Provider supports the request for an expedited appeal, Senior Whole Health will honor this request. - If a Member submits an appeal without Provider support, Senior Whole Health will review the request to determine if it meets Medicare's criteria for expedited processing.
-If the plan determines that the request meets the expedited criteria, Senior Whole Health will render a decision as expeditiously as the Member's health requires, but not exceeding 72 hours.
-If the request does not meet the expedited criteria, Senior Whole Health will render a coverage decision within the standard redetermination time frame of seven (7) calendar days. - To submit a verbal request, please call (800) 665-3086.
-Written appeals must be mailed or faxed to (866) 290-1309. - 8.
-Initiating a Part D coverage determination request Senior Whole Health will accept requests from Providers or a Member's appointed representative on the behalf of the Member either by a written or verbal request.
-The request may be communicated through the standardized Senior Whole Health Medication Prior Authorization Request Form or through telephone via fax and telephone lines.
-All requests will be determined and communicated to the Member and the Member's prescribing Provider with an approval or denial decision within 72 hours/3 calendar days after Senior Whole Health receives the completed request.
+If a Provider supports the request for an expedited appeal, Molina will honor this request. - If a Member submits an appeal without Provider support, Molina will review the request to determine if it meets Medicare's criteria for expedited processing.
+If the plan determines that the request meets the expedited criteria, Molina will render a decision as expeditiously as the Member's health requires, but not exceeding seventy-two (72) hours.
+If the request does not meet the expedited criteria, Molina will render a coverage decision within the standard redetermination time frame of seven (7) calendar days. - To submit a verbal request, please call (800) 665-3086.
+Written appeals must be mailed or faxed (866) 290-1309. - 8.
+Initiating a Part D Coverage determination request Molina will accept requests from Providers or a Member's appointed representative on the behalf of the Member either by a written or verbal request.
+The request may be communicated through the standardized Molina Medication Prior Authorization Request Form or through telephone via fax and telephone lines.
+All requests will be determined and communicated to the Member and the Member's prescribing Provider with an approval or denial decision within seventy-two (72)/three (3) calendar days after Molina receives the completed request.

-Senior Whole Health will request submission of additional information if a request is deemed incomplete for a determination decision.
-All requests may be approved by: 1) Senior Whole Health Pharmacy Technician under the supervision of a pharmacist; 2) Senior Whole Health Pharmacist; or, 3) Chief Medical Officer (CMO) of Senior Whole Health.
-Review criteria will be made available at the request of the Member or their prescribing Provider.
-Senior Whole Health will determine whether a specific off-label use is a medically accepted indication based on the following criteria:
+Molina will request the submission of additional information if a request is deemed incomplete for a determination decision.
+All requests may be approved by: 1) Molina Pharmacy Technician under the supervision of a pharmacist; 2) Molina Pharmacist; or, 3) Molina Chief Medical Officer (CMO).
+Review criteria will be made available at the request of the Member or his/ her prescribing Provider.
+Molina will determine whether a specific off-label use is a medically accepted indication based on the following criteria:

-- A prescription drug is a Part D drug only if it is for a medically accepted indication, which is supported by one (1) or more citations included or approved for inclusion with the following compendia: - American Hospital Formulary Service Drug Information - DRUGDEX Information System - b.
+- a.
+A prescription drug is a Part D drug only if it is for a medically accepted indication, which is supported by one (1) or more citations included or approved for inclusion with the following compendia: - American Hospital Formulary Service Drug Information. - DRUGDEX Information System. - b.
 Requests for off-label use of medications will need to be accompanied with excerpts from one (1) of the two (2) CMS-required compendia for consideration.
 The submitted excerpts must cite a favorable recommendation. - c.
-Depending upon the prescribed medication, Senior Whole Health may request the prescribing Provider to document and justify off-label use in clinical records and provide information such as diagnostic reports, chart notes, and medical summaries.
+Depending upon the prescribed medication, Molina may request the prescribing Provider to document and justify off-label use in clinical records and provide information such as diagnostic reports, chart notes, and medical summaries.

-Denial decisions are only given to the Member or Member's representative by a Pharmacist or CMO of Senior Whole Health.
-The written denial notice to the Member (and the prescriber involved) includes the specific rationale for denial; the explanation of both the standard and expedited appeals process and an explanation of a Member's right to, and conditions for, obtaining an expedited appeals process.
+Denial decisions are only given to the Member or Member's representative by Molina's Pharmacist or CMO.
+The written denial notice to the Member (and the prescriber involved) includes the specific rationale for denial; the explanation of both the standard and expedited appeals process; and an explanation of a Member's right to, and conditions for, obtaining an expedited appeals process.